NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 SYST
 ----
-S - Steerpoint nav. or switch to next
+S - Steerpoint nav. or switch to next.
+Will also switch of landing mode and switch to mission plan.
-P - Map-area point
 L - Navigate direct for landing base or switch runway.
+Will switch to RTB plan destination.
-LT - Nav. for touchdown point or short approach
+LT - Nav. for touchdown point or short approach.
+Will switch to RTB plan destination.
-LS - Nav. for approach circle (long approach)
+LS - Nav. for approach circle (long approach).
+Will switch to RTB plan destination.
-OPT - Optical landing mode
+OPT - Optical landing mode.
+Can only be engaged in landing mode, so LS or LT or with gears down.
+Will auto engage at low alt in those modes.
 DL - STRILL data-link  (not implemented)
 LR - Return to base polygon navigation.
-Or switch to next.
+Or switch to next steerpoint in that.
 MPOL - Mission polygon
 RPOL - RTB polygon
 CC - Steer order from radar